 The view is breath-taking: it is similar to the view that you can admire from the Miradouro de Sao Pedro de Alcantara, one of the most popular panoramic terraces in Lisbon, but here it is several floors higher (and, therefore, even more striking!).

-Find these spots and more cool places to see in Lisbon in my Lisbon Google map!
+Find these spots and more cool places (including street art, museums and shops) in my free Lisbon Travel map!